marcuswangweihow/FBDD/Frag_to_lead_4MZI/Preliminary Results/plumed_metad_cvs/Readme.md

 Detects if probes drift together or if one is outlier.

 ## 2D projections (x-y, x-z, y-z)
-You can see if probes overlap unphysically or leave the expected region.
+See if probes overlap unphysically or leave the expected region.

 ## 3D COM scatter
 Good for spotting impossible geometries, clustering, or probes stuck together.